 You can also plug it into the TV in your apartment and play video games on the big screen.

-So it's perfect for any gamers that haven't got room in their cases for a Playstation or an Xbox.
+So, a gift like this is perfect for any gamers that haven't got room in their cases for a Playstation or an Xbox.

 And you can even play it with a friend while travelling as it can be split up so it becomes one screen and two separate controllers.